Spireblight/STR-Backend/README.md

 ## Setup

+- Install the twitch extension: <https://dashboard.twitch.tv/extensions/ebkycs9lir8pbic2r0b7wa6bg6n7ua-0.0.1>

+- Unsubscribe from the steam workshop version of slay the relics exporter.

+- Install the modified version of slay the relics exporter:
+  - Requires ModTheSpire and BaseMod (you can find them on the Steam workshop!).
   - Download the modified [SlayTheRelicsExporter.jar](https://github.com/MaT1g3R/slay-the-relics/raw/master/mod/SlayTheRelicsExporter.jar) file and place it in your mod folder.

-  Disable the original slay the relics mod when launching slay the spire.
+    NOTE: this is not the same location as Steam workshop managed mods - for this mod, you'll want to install directly inside the SlayTheSpire directory (putting it somewhere like .../steam/steamapps/common/SlayTheSpire/mods/SlayTheRelicsExporter.jar)

 - Obtain an OAuth key from <https://twitchapps.com/tmi>